Ever heard of a pyrethrum spray?

 What Pests Does Pyrethrum Sprays Control?

-How To Use Pyrethrum Spray On Plants
+How To Use A Pyrethrum Pesticide On Plants

 Like all insecticides, when applying them applicators should take caution.
 Outlined below you’ll find a few recommended ways to use pyrethrum on plants.